Essential Advice for Choosing your Wedding Celebrant – Can a Celebrant Legally Marry You in Ireland?

 This question is causing a lot of confusion with couples in Ireland.
 Can a celebrant legally marry you in Ireland?
 The answer is – not all Celebrants in Ireland are authorised to conduct legal marriages.
 For your wedding ceremony to be a legal marriage, your Celebrant must be a Registered Solemniser of Marriages – duly authorised by the HSE.
 Registered Solemnisers are the Celebrants who represent the Government in their capacity as Solemnisers of legal marriage.
 Each Registered Solemniser is required to have extensive training over a number of years along with an impeccable knowledge and experience of all aspects of the requirements of the Marriage Act.

 Celebrant is a general term which describes a person who conducts a ceremony of any kind.
-Any member of the public can conduct a non-legal wedding ceremony.
+Any member of the public can conduct a ceremony, but not every celebrant can conduct a legal marriage ceremony.
 There are two main types of wedding Celebrants here in Ireland:

-- Government Registered to Solemnise legal marriage, known as Registered Solemnisers, and
+- Those who are Government Authorised and Registered to Solemnise legal marriage, known as Registered Solemnisers, and

 If your wish is to be legally married in Ireland, with a unique and meaningful ceremony designed to your own requirements, with your beloved family & friends with you as your witnesses, you must be sure to choose a Celebrant (like myself) who is duly authorised and Registered to Solemnise legal marriages.
 You can easily tell which Celebrants are correctly Registered with the HSE, we always advertise as either a Registered Marriage Solemniser, Registered Solemniser, Solemniser of Marriage or simply a Solemniser.